grigortodorov/rag-best-practices/docs/11-faq.md

 It will try—**don’t allow it**.
 Only use ids returned by tools; validate arguments server-side.

+## Computer use (browser / desktop agents)

+### Should we use a computer-use agent instead of RAG?

+No—they solve different problems. **RAG** answers from indexed docs; **computer use** operates a live UI.
+Prefer typed MCP/API tools when they exist; use computer use for UI-only gaps (form flows, deploy verification).
+Combine them by retrieving a runbook first, then executing steps under allowlists and human confirmation for destructive actions.
+See [12 — Computer-use tools](12-computer-use-tools.md) and [examples/computer-use-checklist.md](../examples/computer-use-checklist.md).

+### Is it OK for the agent to read passwords or API keys from the screen?

+No. Do not scrape secrets from screenshots into prompts or logs.
+Inject credentials server-side or via a vault/browser store, confirm destructive actions, and enforce host/app allowlists ([12](12-computer-use-tools.md), [05](05-production.md)).

 ## Process

 ### Where should I propose a doc fix?